Deep Learning-Enhanced Calibration of the Heston Model: A Unified Framework: Conclusion

 \section{Conclusion}

 In this study, we proposed a novel deep learning-based framework to enhance the calibration accuracy of the Heston stochastic volatility model.
-The methodology incorporated two regression-based neural networks: the Price Approximator Network (PAN), which approximated the relationship between strike prices and option values, and the Calibration Correction Network (CCN), which refined the calibration results to better align with market-observed option prices.
+The methodology incorporated two regression-based neural networks: the Price Approximator Network (PAN), which approximates the relationship between strike prices and option values, and the Calibration Correction Network (CCN), which systematically refines baseline Heston-implied prices to better align with market observations.

-The primary objective of our calibration procedure was to achieve superior out-of-sample performance, which our approach consistently delivered in comparison to traditional methods.
-Empirical analyses conducted on multiple data sets demonstrated that the deep learning-based approach significantly reduced pricing errors and exhibited greater robustness across different market conditions.
+The primary objective of the proposed calibration procedure was to achieve superior out-of-sample performance while preserving computational efficiency.
+Extensive empirical analyses conducted across heterogeneous assets—including equity index options (NASDAQ-100) and volatility index derivatives (VIX)—demonstrated that the deep learning-enhanced framework consistently reduced pricing errors relative to classical calibration.
+The improvements were observed in both absolute (RMSE, MAE) and relative (MRE) error metrics and remained stable across distinct market regimes.

+Importantly, error reduction was not confined to isolated regions of the option surface.
+The proposed architecture exhibited improved performance across different moneyness levels and maturities, including high-curvature at-the-money regions and short-maturity contracts, where traditional calibration methods often struggle.
+This confirms that the learned correction function generalizes smoothly rather than overfitting localized strike regions.

-By effectively capturing complex, nonlinear dependencies in the option pricing space, the proposed framework provided a powerful and computationally efficient alternative to conventional calibration techniques.
-Moreover, the architecture showed potential for broader applicability in the calibration of other financial models where accuracy and speed are of paramount importance.
+By effectively capturing complex nonlinear dependencies in the option pricing space, the proposed PAN--CCN framework provides a robust and computationally efficient alternative to conventional optimization-based calibration techniques.
+The cross-asset validation results further suggest that the architecture is model-agnostic in structure and potentially extendable to other stochastic volatility and jump-diffusion frameworks.

+Overall, the findings indicate that deep learning can serve not merely as a surface approximation tool, but as a structured enhancement layer that systematically improves model-based calibration across diverse financial environments.